 The JPA EntityManager allows control over locking on an object-by-object basis with several methods.
 For example will retrieve the Person object with identity 1, and will lock it until the end of the transaction.

 Person person = em.find(Person.class, 1, LockModeType.PESSIMISTIC_READ);

-You can additionally perform an explicit lock on a specific object like this which will lock the object from that point in the transaction.
+You can additionally perform an explicit lock on a specific object like this em.lock(person, LockModeType.PESSIMISTIC_READ);

+which will lock the object from that point in the transaction.